 Emission/reduction sources

-• In the email client interface, add indicators of CO2 consumption and reduction potential if the user regularly cleans his emails.
+- In the email client interface, add indicators of CO2 consumption and the potential for reduction if the user cleans up his emails regularly.

-• Tell advertisers their carbon "weight in dashboards and campaign reports: this would help motivate them to have better practices (which are also close to the goals of the work on inactives)
+- Tell advertisers their carbon "weight" in dashboards and campaign reports: this would encourage them to have better practices (which are also close to the objectives of the work on inactives)

-It was also discussed the carbon offset mechanisms.
-We also discussed funding, some saying that it was a false debate because whatever happens, we need to move forward as quickly as possible on these issues.
+We also discussed the mechanics of carbon compensation.
+We also discussed financing, some people saying that it was a false debate insofar as whatever happens we must move forward as quickly as possible on these subjects.

 What to put in place collectively?
 How to move forward?